affinda/affinda-python/docs/sync_operations.md

 When successful, returns an ``identifier`` in the response for subsequent use with the `/job_descriptions/{identifier} <#get-/job_descriptions/-identifier->`_ endpoint to check processing status and retrieve results.
 Job Descriptions can be uploaded as a file or a URL.
+In addition, data can be added directly if users want to upload directly without parsing any resume file.
+For uploading resume data, the ``data`` argument provided must be a JSON-encoded string.
+Data uploads will not impact upon parsing credits.

 **Arguments**: